Nakba Day: Timing

 Nakba Day is generally commemorated on 15 May, the day after the Gregorian calendar date for Israel's Independence.
-In Israel, Nakba Day events have been held by some Arab citizens on Yom Ha'atzmaut (Israel's Independence Day), which is celebrated in Israel on the Hebrew calendar date (5 Iyar or shortly before or after).
-Because of the differences between the Hebrew and the Gregorian calendars, Independence Day and the official 15 May date for Nakba Day usually only coincide every 19 years.
+In Israel, some Arab citizens have held Nakba Day events on Yom Ha'atzmaut (Israel's Independence Day), which is celebrated in Israel on the Hebrew calendar date (5 Iyar or shortly before or after).
+Because of the differences between the Hebrew and the Gregorian calendars, Independence Day and 15 May only coincide every 19 years.

 Commemoration

 Palestinian girl in a protest on Nakba Day 2010 in Hebron, West Bank.
 Her sign says "Surely we will return, Palestine."
 Most of the Palestinian refugees in the West Bank are descendants of people whose families hail from areas that were incorporated into Israel in 1948.
 The key is a symbol of the houses which Palestinians left as part of the Nakba.

 A demonstration for Nakba Day on Broadway at 42nd Street in Times Square, Midtown Manhattan.

-As early as 1949, one year after the establishment of the State of Israel, 15 May was marked in several West Bank cities (under Jordanian rule) by demonstrations, strikes, the raising of black flags, and visits to the graves of people killed during the 1948 war.
+As early as 1949, the year after the establishment of the State of Israel, 15 May was marked in several West Bank cities (under Jordanian rule) by demonstrations, strikes, the raising of black flags, and visits to the graves of people killed during the 1948 war.
 These events were organized by worker and student associations, cultural and sports clubs, scouts clubs, committees of refugees, and the Muslim Brotherhood.
-The speakers in these gatherings blamed the Arab governments and the Arab League for failing to "save Palestine", according to author Tamir Sorek.
-By the late 1950s, 15 May would be known in the Arab world as Palestine Day, mentioned by the media in Arab and Muslim countries as a day of international solidarity with Palestine.
+Speakers at these gatherings blamed Arab governments and the Arab League for failing to "save Palestine", according to author Tamir Sorek.
+By the late 1950s, 15 May was known in the Arab world as Palestine Day, mentioned by the media in Arab and Muslim countries as a day of international solidarity with Palestine.

 March of Return

 Commemoration of the Nakba by Arab citizens of Israel who are internally displaced persons as a result of the 1948 war has been practiced for decades, but until the early 1990s was relatively weak.
-Initially, the memory of the catastrophe of 1948 was personal and communal in character and families or members of a given village would use the day to gather at the site of their former villages.
-Small scale commemorations of the tenth anniversary in the form of silent vigils were held by Arab students at a few schools in Israel in 1958, despite attempts by the Israeli authorities to thwart them.
+Initially, the memory of the catastrophe of 1948 was personal and communal in character and families or members of a given village used the day to gather at the site of their former villages.
+Small-scale commemorations of the tenth anniversary in the form of silent vigils were held by Arab students at a few schools in Israel in 1958, despite attempts by the Israeli authorities to thwart them.
 Visits to the sites of former villages became increasingly visible after the events of Land Day in 1976.
-In the wake of the failure of the 1991 Madrid Conference to broach the subject of refugees, the Association for the Defense of the Rights of the Internally Displaced in Israel was founded to organize a March of Return to the site of a different village every year on 15 May so as to place the issue on the Israeli public agenda.
+In the wake of the failure of the 1991 Madrid Conference to broach the subject of refugees, the Association for the Defense of the Rights of the Internally Displaced was founded to organize a March of Return to the site of a different village every year on 15 May to place the issue on the Israeli public agenda.

 By the early 1990s, annual commemorations of the day by Palestinian Arab citizens of Israel held a prominent place in the community's public discourse.